Daniel-Carpenter/Coding-Resources/SQL/README.md

 -- From the criminals table
 FROM criminals

--- Sort by descending age
+-- SORt by descending age
 ORDER BY age DESC
 ```